alexsaunderswps/User-Guides/finished/English/markdown_files/vr_headset_initial_setup_guide.md

 ### Setup Meta Horizon account

-- *The Meta Horizon account is used excusively for Meta's VR space*
+- *The Meta Horizon account is used exclusively for Meta's VR space*
 - *Some options will be visible to other Meta Horizon users*

 17. **Choose a Meta Horizon username**